Study of the IC 443 region with the HAWC observatory: Introduction

 Other studies have shown the complexity in this region, with the supernova remnant G189.6+03.3 overlapping with IC 443 and possibly interacting with it \citep{xrayG189IC443}.
-These studies suggest that they are at the same distance, with distances between 1.5~kpc to 2.5~kpc \citep{ic443optKinDist}.
+These studies suggest that the distances to both objects are comparable, with distances between 1.5~kpc to 2.5~kpc \citep{ic443optKinDist}.
 Their ages are uncertain, ranging from a minimum of 3 kyr and a maximum of about 30~kyr \citep{xrayG189IC443}. \cite{modelMixedXRay} measured an age of $\sim$8~kyr after comparing a hydrodynamic model for IC 443 describing the interaction of the remnant with the environment and comparing the expected X-ray emission with XMM-Newton data.

 In this work, we report our observations of this region using HAWC data.
 Unexpectedly, we have also found a new gamma-ray component with an extended morphology and a hard spectral flux.
-We investigate two hypotheses to explain this emission: (1) secondary gamma rays from cosmic rays interacting with gas in the region; (2) a new TeV halo produced by the pulsar B0611+22.
+We investigate three hypotheses to explain this emission: (1) secondary gamma rays from cosmic rays interacting with gas in the region; (2) a population of faint sources ;(3) a new TeV halo produced by the pulsar B0611+22.
 This pulsar was discovered by \cite{b0611P22}.
 It is $\sim$90~kyr old and is located at 3.55~kpc \citep{pulsarDist}\footnote{The pulsar has a dispersion measure of 96.91 $\rm pc \, cm^{-3}$, which puts the pulsar at 1.74~kpc or 3.5~kpc, depending on the model used to measured the distance \citep[see][]{electronDens}.
 However, \cite{pulsarDist} have parallax measurements and hence we decided to use this value.}.
 Most recent observations on these pulsar have been in radio and X-rays, with the latter only showing upper limits \citep{psrb0611radioxrays}.